nathan-dykstra/gcal-notion-integration/README.md

 ## Setup Instructions

+To run: `python syncGCalAndNotion.py`.

 Step-by-step setup instructions will be available shortly.
 The setup process will probably take around 30 minutes.
-It does involve editing a few lines of code, but the changes are very minor and will be well-documented in the instructions - so even if you are not super tech savvy, you can probably still get it working!
+It does involve editing a few lines of code, but the changes are very minor and will be well-documented in the instructions - so even if you are not tech savvy, you can probably still get it working!

 ## Usage Notes
 - You'll have to use my Notion calendar database template that will be provided in the instructions, but you can change the field names if you'd like - instructions will be found in the setup documentation.